Honors Capstone Project

 I proposed that Ukrainian tour agencies hire some of the survivors who stayed in the Zone of Alienation for a short Q&A at the end of the tour.
 This will provide them with a source of income, provide tourists with an opportunity to ask questions and reflect, and finally to keep the memory of the Chernobyl tragedy alive.
 In the future, this ethnographic information may be used as grounds for building a targeted marketing campaign to help Ukrainian tourism agencies properly position their promotional efforts to satisfy the needs of a Dark Tourist traveling to Chernobyl.

 Korotchuk, Oleksandra, "Motivations Behind Traveling to Dark Tourism Destinations: A Qualitative Study for Future Marketing Campaign Targeting Dark Tourism to Chernobyl" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 77.

 2_Body of Ethnographic Study.docx (2340 kB)

 3_Works Cited, List of Figures, Appendices, Summary.docx (1083 kB)

 Participant 1 Words.jpg (116 kB)

 Participant 3 Words.jpg (117 kB)